kra/futel/media/pedal/README.md

 about Futel's past, present, and future.

 Futel is a 501c3 nonprofit community.
-Ride is free, with donations encouraged/welcome.
+Ride is free, with donations welcome/encouraged.

-Ride is not a loop, and we will end at Upright Brewing for refreshments.
+Not a loop.
+We will end at Upright Brewing for refreshments.